-If any of the other payments above are received as a lump sum, we will only reduce what we pay to you by the portion of the lump sum relating to loss of income, loss of earning capacity or any other economic loss, for the corresponding period you were entitled to the Totally Unable to Work Benefit or Partially Unable to Work Benefit.
-The lump sum amount will be converted to a monthly amount based on 1% of the lump sum per month.
-The disability payment will be calculated taking this figure into account for a maximum of eight years.
+If any of the other payments above is received as a lump sum, it will be converted to a monthly amount based on 1% of the lump sum for each month that a disability benefit is paid.
+The disability payment will be calculated taking this figure into account for a maximum of eight vears.